Tabsur: History

+The first residents dug up ancient building stones from among the ruins and used them to construct temporary buildings roofed over with branches.

 In the 1870s, Tabsur was described as a moderate-sized hamlet with a well to the north.
 It was later classified as a hamlet by the Palestine Index Gazetteer.

 British Mandate era

 According to Ayalon and Marom, "The frontline trenches of the Great War carved open wounds in the plain’s soil, destroying and temporarily depopulating Khirbat ʿAzzun, Kfar Sava and some other nearby villages."